 Frequently asked questions

 Yes.
-The maximum recommended dose of immediate-release Metformin oral tablets is 2,550 mg daily.
+The maximum recommended dose of immediate-release metformin oral tablets is 2,550 mg daily.
+(Do not take more metformin than you are prescribed.)

-If you’re taking more than 2,000 mg of Metformin per day, you may benefit from splitting it into 2-3 smaller doses throughout the day to minimize the risk of gastrointestinal side effects.
+If you’re taking more than 2,000 mg of metformin per day, you may benefit from splitting it into 2 to 3 smaller doses throughout the day to minimize the risk of gastrointestinal side effects.
+However, always ask your prescriber before making any changes to your medication regimen.

-If A1C is consistently over 5.7%, metformin may also be recommended.
+If the HbA1c is consistently over 5.7%, metformin may also be recommended.

 I am a 71 year old male with kidney disease I think they are working at 50 percent I have been adiabatic since 1990.should I stop taking metformin?